-- The network manager has indicated in Btd-planner that such as possible in combination with the work to be carried out, and - the railway undertaking has arranged in its safety management system that the measures agreed upon with the network manager through the Allocation Table are carried out when the railway vehicles are immobilised and cut off from tractive power supply, unless supplementary agreements have been laid down in writing in/Btd-planner.The agreed measures are communicated to the railway undertakings through the Allocation Table. - If it is ascertained during the preliminary consultations that the organisation of supplementary stabling capacity is required, the railway undertaking and the network manager will in consultation determine how and under which conditions supplementary stabling capacity with the correct functionality will be made available.
+- the railway undertaking has arranged in its safety management system that the measures agreed upon with the network manager through the Allocation Table are carried out when the railway vehicles are immobilised and cut off from tractive power supply, unless supplementary agreements have been laid down in writing in/Btd-planner.The agreed measures are communicated to the railway undertakings through the Allocation Table. - If it is ascertained during the preliminary consultations that the organisation of supplementary stabling capacity is required, the railway undertaking and the network manager will in consultation determine how and under which conditions supplementary stabling capacity with the correct functionality will be made available.